uqlibrary/technology-training/git_intro.md

 Once you've navigated to the file, you can click the pencil button to edit the code online.

-Make some edits to the code, provide a description of your changes in the **Commit changes** section, and then click the `Commit changes` button.
+1. Make some edits to the code
+1. Provide a description of your changes in the **Commit changes** section
+1. Then click the `Commit changes` button.
+> On the desktop you would need to push to the repository, as we are already in the external repository, you don't need to do that, however next time you access the file in another location, you should **Pull** the data.

 ### Fetch/Pull
 Before doing any edits on a file in a repository that is worked on by many individuals or on different devices, it's best to **Fetch/Pull** your repository.
 You can do this in Github Desktop by clicking **Pull origin** up the top.
 This will pull the changes from the online repository, and let you know if there are any new additons, deletions, or, if you have simultaneously changed the same section of code, any conflicts (which need to be fixed and resolved before continuing).

 We can see the creation, updates, and commits on the left side of Github Desktop.

 ### Delete
-Let's navigate to the file location, and then delete the file so that we can see the process behind this.
+Let's navigate to the file location, and then **delete the file** so that we can see the process behind this.
 Once you delete the file, Github Desktop will show this as a **Change** where all lines of code were removed.

-### Push
-We can now commit this change, and then push it to the repository.
+We can now add comments, commit this change, and then push it to the repository.

 ### Revert
 Even though we have deleted the file locally, and pushed that deletion to the web based repository, we can revert that change within Github Desktop (you can also do this through the Git command line, but note that **you cannot** do this on Github online.